unic/estatico-nou/packages/estatico-handlebars/README.md

  * Transforms Handlebars to HTML
  *
- * Using `--watch` (or manually setting `env` to `{ dev: true }`) starts file watcher */ gulp.task('html', () => {
+ * Using `--watch` (or manually setting `env` to `{ dev: true }`) starts file watcher
+ * Using `-LLLL` will display debug info like the data used for every template */ gulp.task('html', () => {
   const task = require('@unic/estatico-handlebars');